 - RVs must be standard size, ranging from 19′ to 30′, with max capacities ranging from 3–7 people.
 Legal vehicle capacity will be enforced.

 Relax and pamper yourself with the Nocturnal glamping experience!
-VIP camping area includes an air-conditioned lounge area, private showers, flushable restrooms, late-night snacks, cash bar and more!
-You must have a festival ticket (purchased separately) and be 18+ to enter camping areas; you must be 21+ to purchase or consume alcohol.
+The Premier Camping area includes an air-conditioned lounge area, private showers, flushable restrooms, late-night snacks and more!
+You must have a festival ticket (purchased separately) and be 18+ to enter camping areas.

 Owl’s Nest – $1,799